Welcome to today's edition of the Rush 24-7 podcast.

 We don't know what the cargo was.

-Ladies and gentlemen, to continue to prosper.
+So the Somali pirates live, ladies and gentlemen, to continue to prosper.

-The Somali Pirates are building stone houses.
+The Somali pirates are building stone houses.

 They are hiring chefs and preparing specialized meals for their hostages.